EyasuTeshome/shifttracker/interview-prep/make-final-changes-to-your-linkedin-based-on-feedback.md

 ### Project requirements

 - [Make sure that your LinkedIn profile meets every requirement of the LinkedIn rubric](https://docs.google.com/document/d/1MHmt3Vx4SRHa7z8PuoUiYg9eLakpi1qGPT6868bacGc/edit).
 If you have followed [the LinkedIn curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/create-first-draft-of-a-professional-linkedin-page.md), it should do so automatically.
 - Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ### **Submission instructions**